NotAnkit/Zelda-Game/README.md

   4 | to use Fire
   5 | to use Green Boomerang
   6 | to use Blue Boomerang
-  T and Y | to cycle through blocks
-  U and I | to cycle through items
-  O and P | to cycle through enemies
   Q | to quit
   R | to Reset

 #### Bugs
-  The project currently only allows for one item to be used at a time, such as only one arrow.
-Link can also chnage items mid animation, meaning the animations do not complete.
-When Link uses sword looking up or to the left, link moves back as the animation starts in the top left cornor of link.
-Link can move across the screen without animation due to the high number of frames and low number of animation frames.
-Currently the game is stuck on 60 frames for everything, would be better it was adjustable.
+  The projet has a few bugs right now.
+One bug is that player and enemy projectiles can go through the border and go through blocks.
+Another bug is that enemy projectiles do not interact with the player.
+Another bug currently is that enemy when it hits a player and there is a block it gets teleported around.
+This is to try and ensure that player does not phase through the walls.
+Another bug is that the enemies are one hit and dies instantly.
+The final bug is that bomb kills enemies when the bomb hasnt exploded.

 #### Code Metrics

-   - Week 1: 256 Stylistic Recomendations
+   - Week 1: 127 Stylistic Recomendations
-   - Week 2: 683 Stylistic Recomendations
+   - Week 2: 218 Stylistic Recomendations
-   - Week 3: 127 Stylistic Recomendations
+   - Week 3: 151 Stylistic Recomendations

   IDE0045: Convert to conditional expression dotnet_style_prefer_conditional_expression_over_assignment = false